kepon85/wakeOnStorage/README.md

 JSON responses returned by `api.php`.
 When enabled, storage actions (`storage_up` and `storage_down`) also return the full request and response details.

+### Energy modes

+Each interface can specify energy constraints under the `energy` section.
+The `mode` field controls how the interface reacts to solar production forecasts:

+- `solar-strict` – the storage can only be powered on when the forecasted solar production is above the storage consumption.
+Available durations are limited to the number of hours with sufficient sunlight.
+- `solar` – solar energy is preferred.
+Durations that can be fully covered by the forecast are marked "Avec l'énergie solaire" in the selector but remain available at any time.
+- `all` – no energy restrictions are applied.
+- `solar-batterie` – similar to `solar` but falls back to battery power.
+A `batterie` block allows configuring the battery `id` and the minimum state of charge (`soc_mini`) required to start the storage.
+An information banner at the bottom of the interface describes the active mode and its consequences for powering on the storage.

 ## Data sources

 `public/api.php` exposes various data points used by the interfaces.
 Each source